 - Differentiate rubric criteria by rank if conducting an open rank search

-The commitment to recruiting and hiring from a diverse pool of candidates requires aligning the faculty search process and search committees with evaluation rubrics, job ads and a clear evaluation process.
+A commitment to recruiting and hiring from a robust pool of candidates requires aligning the faculty search process and search committees with evaluation rubrics, job ads and a clear evaluation process.

-- Define desired skills, experiences and characteristics for role along dimensions of interest (e.g., research, teaching, service, mentoring, diversity/equity/inclusion, leadership, etc.)
+- Define desired skills, experiences and characteristics for role along dimensions of interest (e.g., research, teaching, service, mentoring, inclusion, leadership, etc.)

 - Clarify how each dimension will be assessed